sevagh/freemusicdemixer.com/web/vs-spleeter.md

 In this article, we compare Music Demixer to Spleeter, the AI model developed by Deezer that revolutionized stem separation in 2020.

-Spleeter is an AI model, not a consumer website, so it's more fair to compare Spleeter vs. Demucs, which is the core AI technology used by our site Music Demixer.
+Spleeter is an AI model, not a consumer website, so it's more fair to compare **Spleeter vs. Demucs**, which is the core AI technology used by our site, Music Demixer.

-However, Spleeter has led to many websites and tools that use it, so we will also do a comparison of Spleeter vs. Music Demixer to account for all of the web-based versions of Spleeter that exist in the wild.
+However, Spleeter has led to many websites and tools that use it, so we will also do a comparison of **Spleeter vs. Music Demixer** to account for all of the web-based versions of Spleeter that exist.
 Out of all of the Spleeter alternatives, we propose that Music Demixer is a great choice for stem separation.

+{% include admonitions.html
+    type="tip"
+    title="Impatient?"
+    content="**Skip directly to the [sample audio clips](/vs-spleeter#audio-clips)!**"
+%}

+---

 ## Introduction to Spleeter